Skip to main content Go to home page

-Residential land does not include land without a home on it (sometimes called unimproved land), commercial residential premises, residential care facilities, supported residential services or retirement villages.
+It does not include land without a home on it (sometimes called unimproved land), commercial residential premises, residential care facilities, supported residential services, retirement villages or land in alpine resorts.

 General information